ovh/the-bastion/doc/sphinx/using/piv.rst

 If you enable the PIV policy globally or on several accounts, you'll soon find out that sometimes people forget or lose their PIV-enabled hardware tokens, effectively locking them out of the bastion.
 There is a *temporary grace period* feature you can use to handle such cases nicely:

 .. code:: shell
+   :emphasize-lines: 1

-   $ bssh --osh accountPIV --account lechuck --policy grace --ttl 48h
+   bssh --osh accountPIV --account lechuck --policy grace --ttl 48h
    ---the-bastion.example.org--------------------------------the-bastion-3.01.03---
    => modify the PIV policy of an account
    --------------------------------------------------------------------------------